MohanasundaramA/Blogsite/README.md

 ## Overview
 Welcome to the Blog Site!
 This platform allows users to share their thoughts and ideas through blog posts.
 It features role-based access, where admins and users have distinct permissions.

-Admin: Can create, edit, delete blogs, and interact with posts by liking and commenting.</br>
+Admin: Can create, edit, delete blogs, and manage images in posts, as well as like and comment on blogs.</br>
 User: Can only view all blogs, like posts, and leave comments but cannot create, edit, or delete blogs.

 The front-end is built using HTML, CSS, and JavaScript to provide a responsive and intuitive interface.
 The back-end is powered by Flask, a lightweight Python web framework.
 The platform integrates a MySQL database for managing user, blog, and interaction data.